martijnsark/natuur-quest/README.md

 3. **Install Dependencies**:

-   Once you have opend the code editor run the following commands:
+   Once you have opened the code editor, run the following commands:
    ```bash
    npm install
    composer install